Secret of the Ice King

 Written by Bob Haney

-On the face of it, “Secret of the Ice King” should be just a run-of-the-mill ThunderCats episode, in the sense that, on paper, there’s nothing original about it – whilst the ThunderCats’ adventures had, admittedly, only taken them into the snowy climes of Hook Mountain on a couple of occasions, this should be one of the most original aspects of the episode.
-Where in the series this episode appears, the ThunderCats had tackled their fair share of mute super-powered beings both mechanical and magical, and on paper the Ice King should have been a somewhat boring regurgitation of these characters.
-“Should be” being the operative phrase – for, whilst this episode might not initially seem that original, it scores both in terms of the unique way these concepts are executed, and just for being a very solid, entertaining episode.
+On the face of it, “Secret of the Ice King” should be just a run-of-the-mill ThunderCats episode, in the sense that there’s nothing very original about it.
+At the point that this episode appears in the series, the ThunderCats had tackled their fair share of mute super-powered beings both mechanical and magical, and on paper the Ice King should have been a somewhat boring regurgitation of these characters.
+“Should be” is the operative phrase, for, while this episode might not initially seem that original, it scores both in terms of the unique way these concepts are executed, and just for being a very solid, entertaining episode.

 In a lot of animated series from this period, weaker scripts would have certain things just conveniently happening in ways that could feel rushed or forced, and at times even a high quality offering such as ThunderCats would be susceptible to this weakness.
-However, “Secret of the Ice King” manages to successfully avoid this pitfall, with all of the episode’s major plot points following in a very logical and satisfying manner, from the major turning points in the storyline to minor details such as how Cheetara comes to be outside of the Thundertank when the Ice King freezes it.
-This can, one feels, be attributed largely to the episode’s author Bob Haney, a veteran comics writer who would have been used to crafting tales to a level of detail that would please a wide-ranging age group, and indeed it has to be said that somehow this episode has a lot of the “vibe” and sensibility of a comic book adventure, with all the plot point twists and turns necessary to keep an audience intrigued throughout.
+However, “Secret of the Ice King” manages to successfully avoid this pitfall, with all of the episode’s major plot points following in a very logical and satisfying manner, from the major turning points in the storyline to minor details, such as how Cheetara comes to be outside of the ThunderTank when the Ice King freezes it.
+This can be attributed largely to the episode’s author, Bob Haney, a veteran comics writer who would have been used to crafting tales to a certain level of detail.
+Indeed, this episode has a lot of the vibe and sensibility of a comic book adventure, with all the plot point twists and turns necessary to keep an audience intrigued throughout.

-Indeed, whilst some ThunderCats episodes suffer from having somewhat one-dimensional storylines (consisting primarily of a premise onto which would be affixed an ongoing sequence of action scenes), this episode has no such handicap, with the Ice King’s storyline and origin being gradually unfolded piece by piece in a way that tantalizes and teases the audience – indeed, the final piece of the puzzle concerning the Ice King’s origin is not revealed until the episode’s final act, where the Snowman, free from the pressure of battle, is able to successfully recall the remainder of the legend of the Ice King.
-Once again, the strength of this episode is all in its execution – had another writer attempted to expand upon the same premise, the chances are that the end result would have been, if not inferior, then certainly very different.
+While some ThunderCats episodes suffer from having somewhat one-dimensional storylines (a straightforward premise drawn out over a series of action sequences), this episode has no such handicap.
+The Ice King’s storyline and mysterious origin gradually unfold piece by piece in a way that tantalizes and teases the audience.
+Indeed, the final piece of the puzzle concerning the Ice King’s origin is not revealed until the episode’s final act, where Snowman, free from the pressure of battle, is able to successfully recall the remainder of the legend of the Ice King.
+Once again, the strength of this episode is all in its execution; had a less skilled writer attempted to expand upon the same premise, chances are that the end result would have been, if not inferior, then certainly very different.

-As to the character of the Ice King himself, from the outset he feels like a highly menacing threat with a true air of mystery, thanks not just to the script but also the excellent direction and animation of the character – to make a mute character interesting can be quite challenging but again a lot of what makes the character of the Ice King work so well is his on-screen personality.
-If there is one flaw with this episode, it would be that the Ice King’s persona changes slightly during the course of the episode – for, at one point when battling Lion-O, the Ice King is shown to laugh in triumph when he believes he has beaten the ThunderCat leader.
-Given that the concluding revelation surrounding the Ice King would be that he is in fact not a villain but simply someone on a quest to find his true love’s prison, this minor thing would appear to be somewhat out of character, and one feels it would have made the resolution of the Ice King’s story feel so much more authentic if this simple few seconds of animation had been omitted from the final episode.
-Nonetheless, this is a relatively minor nitpick which can be explained away – clearly the Ice King was a warrior of olden times when in his human form, and perhaps his reactions were based on battle instincts, or the perception of Lion-O and the others as evil attackers rather than mere enemies – however, it is a shame that there is an element that needs explaining away in what is otherwise a very tight and solid script.
+As to the character of the Ice King himself, from the outset he feels like a highly menacing threat with a true air of mystery, thanks not just to the script but also the excellent direction and animation of the character.
+To make a mute character interesting can be quite challenging, but a lot of what makes the character of the Ice King work so well is his on-screen personality.
+If there is one flaw with this episode, it would be that the Ice King’s persona changes slightly during the course of the episode.
+After freezing the ThunderTank, the Ice King laughs in triumph, believing he has beaten the bothersome ThunderCats.
+In light of the concluding revelation that the Ice King is not a villain but simply someone on a quest to find his true love’s prison, taking joy in the ThunderCats’ defeat would appear to be somewhat out of character.
+It would have made the resolution of the Ice King’s story feel much more authentic if these few seconds of animation had been omitted from the final episode.
+Nonetheless, this is a relatively minor nitpick which can be explained away—the Ice King was a warrior of olden times and his reactions were based on battle instincts, or he legitimately perceived the ThunderCats as evil attackers.
+However, it’s a shame that there is an element that needs explaining away in what is otherwise a very tight and solid script.

-That this episode should be built around the snowy areas surrounding Hook Mountain obviously lends itself perfectly to the Ice King’s magical ice-and-snow-based powers, and also serves to add a different flavour to the episode – it’s perhaps a little unfortunate that, in Production Order, this episode appears immediately after “Lion-O’s Anointment Day Four – The Trial of Mind Power”, as that episode too takes place in a snowy environment and features an appearance by Snowmeow, the Snowman of Hook Mountain’s giant cat, and as such rather weakens the impact that this one would otherwise make if it were the first time in a while that a snow-based episode had appeared within the series.
+The snowy areas surrounding Hook Mountain obviously lend themselves perfectly to the Ice King’s magical ice-and-snow-based powers, but they also serve to add a different flavor to the episode, particularly when the snow invades other parts of Third Earth.
+It’s a little unfortunate that, in production order, this episode appears immediately after “Lion-O’s Anointment Fourth Day: The Trial of Mind Power”, as that episode too takes place in a snowy environment and features an appearance by Snowmeow.
+Two in a row rather weakens the impact that this episode could make, if it were the first snow-based episode in a while.

-The further into season 1 you go, it becomes clear that it was harder and harder for the writers to come up with new and original ideas, hence why so many new characters and concepts were added to the show’s second season.
-However, this does not mean that the latter half of season 2 was bad, and in fact episodes like this prove what a fantastic complete body of work ThunderCats was and is – “Secret of the Ice King” may not be a classic episode in the truest sense of the word, but it’s a really good, solid episode that helps to form the foundation of an outstanding animated series.
+The further into Season One you go, the clearer it becomes that the writers were having a harder and harder time coming up with new and original ideas.
+This is perhaps one reason why so many new characters and concepts were added to the show’s later seasons.
+“Secret of the Ice King” may not be a classic episode in the truest sense of the word, but it reuses locations and character tropes in refreshing ways that make for a really solid episode.

 Written by Chris (He-Fan)